 Objective: To determine the effect of PTL on overall survival(OS) in KRAS-mutated vs wild-type CRLM.

 Methods: We searched PubMed for studies reporting data on 5-year OS for CRLM originating from left-sided (LS) versus right-sided (RS) colon cancer stratified by KRAS status.
 Individual participant data (IPD) were used if available, if not IPD were simulated from the KM curves.
-Given that there are two definitions of PTL, we performed two meta-analyses for KRAS-mutated patients and other two for wild-type patients.
+Given that there are two definitions of PTL, we performed two meta-analyses for KRAS-mutated patients and two for wild-type patients.
 To assess the difference between the effects of PTL in KRAS-mutated vs wild-type CRLM, we similarly performed two meta-analyses of interaction terms.

-Results: This meta-analysis included 8 studies and 7,477 patients.
+Results: The meta-analyses included 8 studies and 7,477 patients.
 PTL had prognostic value only in patients with wild-type tumors (HR for LS: 0.71 [0.62-0.82]), but not in those with KRAS-mutated tumors (HR: 0.99 [0.85-1.15]).
 The meta-analysis of interaction terms showed a significant interaction between tumor side and KRAS status (HR:1.38 [1.24-1.53]).
 Similar results were obtained when the second definition of PTL was used.

 Conclusions: PTL has a different effect in patients with wild-type versus KRAS-mutated tumors, with RS tumors translating to worse OS only in the former.
 Given the wide application of KRAS as a marker of tumor biology and PTL as a prognostic factor, our findings suggest a major change in how we should utilize these two variables.